lkesteloot/unsong/unsong.md

 Robin looked skeptical.
 “Aren’t you busy?”

 “No. Well, yes.”
 He pointed to a map stretched out on his desk.
 “There is much to do, but many years to do.
 Like with Moses, this generation cannot be the one to enter the Promised Land.
 There are too few of us.
 We have no heavy industry.
 The collapse and the wars have hit us too hard.
 We need ten, twenty years to rebuild and reproduce, increase our numbers before we can take the war back to Hell.
 And there are other things to do in the meantime.
 Defeating Hell will mean nothing if I cannot destroy it.
 I must find the Explicit Name of God.
 They say that only those who can chase down Metatron upon his golden boat can obtain it.
 I think with enough knowledge it may be possible.
 I am designing a ship, but it must be perfect.
 It will take years to get right.
 And then the war itself.
 I will need guns, tanks, airships.
 Strategic nuclear defense systems.
 An economy to support all of this.
 And logistics.
 Marching a million men from Colorado to Siberia will not be easy, even if I can part the Bering Strait, Moses-style.
 Which I think I can.
-And…yes, I am busy.
+And... yes, I am busy.
 But not so busy we cannot talk.”

 “But why are you telling me all this?
 I thought the whole reason we were getting married was so that you wouldn’t [i]have[/i] to talk to people.”

-“I just…wanted your input.”
+“I just... wanted your input.”

 “Don’t you have better people to give you input?
 Generals?
 Rabbis?
 Advisors?
 I can find some people if you want, I have some connections, I can get people from DC or Sacramento over, I’m sure they’d be happy to help you. ”